baryluk/dmt/README.md

 ```

 If you want to declare a function (i.e. C function) or define an interface
-method, you can do that on single line without using `def`, just be sure not to
+method, you can do that on a single line without using `def`, just be sure not to
 finish it with the colon.
-Semicolon (`;`) is optional and should avoided, as
+Semicolon (`;`) is optional and should be avoided, as
 `dmt` will add one for you.